Copyright © 2016

 "In that case Colonel, I bid you a good day.
 Your friends seem to be awaiting your report."

-The Colonel gave Mister Sharpe a withering look and sneered at Thomas as he turned and moved back to his cronies.
-Thomas could see the barely concealed grin on Mister Sharpe's face.
+The Colonel gave Mister Grey a withering look and sneered at Thomas as he turned and moved back to his cronies.
+Thomas could see the barely concealed grin on Mister Grey's face.

 "Well that went well, don't you think Lad?"